keboola/connection-docs/components/data-apps/index.md

 {: .image-popup}
 ![Git repository](/components/data-apps/data_apps-git_repository_public.png)

-If you are using a private repository, you will need to authenticate with your GitHub username and private access token.
+If you are using a private repository, you must authenticate using your GitHub username and private access token.
 Follow these steps to authenticate:

-1. Generate a personal access token on GitHub.
-You can do this by going to your GitHub account settings, selecting "Developer settings", then "Personal access tokens", and clicking on "Generate new token".
+1. Generate a personal access token on GitHub by going to your GitHub account settings, selecting **Developer settings > Personal access tokens**, and clicking **Generate new token**.
 Make sure to give the token appropriate permissions for accessing the repository.

-2. In the Keboola, navigate to the `Data App Repository` in your Data App Configuration, check the `Private` and enter your GitHub username and the personal access token you generated in step 1.
+2. In Keboola, navigate to the **Data App Repository** in your Data App Configuration, check the `Private` option, and enter your GitHub username and the personal access token you generated in step 1.

-3. Click on "Save" to authenticate with the private repository.
+3. Click **Save** to authenticate with the private repository.

-Now you can deploy your data app from the private repository and access it within your Keboola project.
+Now, you can deploy your data app from the private repository and access it within your Keboola project.

 {: .image-popup}
 ![Git repository](/components/data-apps/data_apps-git_repository_private.png)